The Waif from Space: an interview with Carole Ann Ford

 The Philadelphia Secret Admirer, February, 2018

-My first experience of Berlin was a whirlwind: my tutu flapping in the summer breeze as I peddled past gaggles of street musicians on my way to avant-garde gallery openings; swilling beer with punk rockers on picnic tables in front of late-night convenience stores as we ogled ostentatious nightclubbers and peculiar partygoers parading down the street; the glory of art scrawled on every wall and street corner.
-In a flat right out of “Cabaret,” I sublet a large, half-renovated room overlooking Görlizer Park for the equivalent of $300 a month.
-During my three months cavorting with fellow artists and freethinkers I heard constant rumors of impending doom. (read more)
+My first experience of Berlin was a whirlwind: my tutu flapping in the summer breeze as I peddled past gaggles of street musicians on my way to avant-garde gallery openings; swilling beer with punk rockers on picnic tables in front of late-night convenience stores as we ogled ostentatious nightclubbers and peculiar partygoers parading down the street; the glory of art scrawled on every wall and street corner. (read more)

 Folk Artists vs. the State